kovidgoyal/rapydscript-ng/README.md

 	$("#result").text(factorial(n))
 ```

 Many of these external APIs, however, take object literals as input.
+Like with
-Like with JavaScript, you can easily create those with RapydScript, the same way you would create one in JavaScript, or a dictionary in Python:
+JavaScript, you can easily create those with RapydScript, the same way you
+would create a dictionary in Python:

 ```javascript
 styles = {